justinwoo395/GroupMe-Extension/README.md

 ### Installing

-**Chrome Web Store Installation**

-Go to the Web Store page for the extension ([Click Here!](https://chrome.google.com/webstore/)) and then click "Add to Chrome" button, then click "OK" on the confirmation pop-up.

 **Manual Installation**

+This is currently an unpublished Chrome Extension.
 Clone or download this repository and follow the guide here to install: [Load the extension](https://developer.chrome.com/extensions/getstarted#unpacked)

 ## Authors